-Starring in White Christmas later this year, Danny Mac will play Bob Wallace in the seasonal production.
-Making his West End debut in 1999 playing Gavroche in Les Miserables, Mac has continued to perform in musicals ever since, starring in Wicked, Sunset Boulevard and On the Town.
+Danny Mac will star as Edward Lewis in the West end premiere of Pretty Woman: The Musical .
+Making his West End debut in 1999 playing Gavroche in Les Miserables, Mac has continued to perform in musicals ever since, starring in Wicked, Sunset Boulevard, On the Town and the 2019 production of White Christmas.
 In 2016, he competed in Strictly Come Dancing making it to the final.
-Mac returns to the West End for the first time since Strictly to appear in White Christmas.

 After 15 years away from the West End, David Hasselhoff hits the bright lights of London’s theatreland once more as he stars in 9 to 5 as Franklin Hart Jr. Best known for starring in Knight Rider and Baywatch, he’ll play the egotistical boss in his hilarious musical featuring music by Dolly Parton, so get ready to ‘Hassle the Hoff’.

 Bianca Del Rio

 The RuPaul’s Drag Race winner returns to the West End to star in Everybody’s Talking About Jamie.
 As Bianca Del Rio, she has performed in venues across the world, including a stand-up show at Wembley Arena.
 As their given name of Roy Haylock, they have performed in musicals including Grease.